How to Get Quality Backlinks to Your Website

 That shotgun approach to link building won’t cut it anymore.

-Google’s search algorithms were updated to punish sites that engage in spam link building.
-The artificial link building techniques that worked beautifully in the past will now get your site pushed to the 10th page of search results.
+Google’s search algorithms were updated to punish sites that engage in spam link-building.
+The artificial link-building techniques that worked beautifully in the past will now push your site to the 10th page of search results.

-In this section, we’ll go over some ways you can find sites that will link to yours, with a focus on backlink quality over quantity.
+In this section, we’ll go over some ways you can find sites that will link to yours, focusing on backlink quality over quantity.

-One of the easiest ways to get other sites to link to yours is to ask.
+One of the easiest ways to get other sites to link to yours is to ask other website owners.

 But who should you ask?
 To answer that, it’s back to Google.
-Search for blogs or other sites that publish a weekly or monthly digest, roundup, or any kind of newsletter with updates about your field.
+Search for blogs or other sites that publish a weekly or monthly digest, roundup, or newsletter with updates about your field.

-Use your keyword plus “roundup,” for example, and cherry-pick sites that have the most current and consistently published content.
+Use your keyword plus “roundup,” for example, and cherry-pick sites with the most current and consistently published content.
 Those are the sites you’ll want to reach out to.

 Publish Guest Articles

 When you write an article that will be published on another website, that’s at least one backlink in the bag.
-After all, you control what’s in the post, so you’ll be able to include multiple links to exactly the parts of your site that you want to highlight.
+After all, you control what’s in the post, so you can include multiple links to precisely the parts of your site that you want to highlight.